plus3it/terraform-aws-tardigrade-vpc-block-public-access/README.md

-# repo-template
+# terraform-aws-tardigrade-vpc-block-public-access
-Generic repo template for Plus3IT repositories
+Terraform module to manage settings for AWS VPC Block Public Access

 To use this template: